OptMap: Geometric Map Distillation via Submodular Maximization: Introduction

 In this paper, we leverage learned descriptors and streaming submodular maximization to develop an algorithm for real-time geometric map distillation called OptMap (\cref{fig:OptMap_pipeline}).
-We propose a novel submodular function which assigns weights to elements based on their similarity to prior collected data, allowing for a sequential filtering scheme to remove redundant geometric data and reduce bias towards over-sampled locations.
+We propose a novel submodular function which assigns weights to elements based on their similarity to prior scans.
+This reduces bias towards over-sampled locations and allows for computation improvements by recognizing redundant geometric data.
 This submodular function is optimized by a streaming submodular maximization algorithm that uses a novel dynamic reordering approach to improve solution quality and address multiple forms of input order bias.
-Further computation time improvements are derived from an efficient parallel map optimization and loading scheme, and our ability to use the simple geometric relationships between descriptors to derive tight \emph{a priori} solution bounds.
+Further computation time improvements are derived from our ability to use the simple geometric relationships between descriptors to derive tight \emph{a priori} solution bounds.
 We demonstrate OptMap's ability to distill large LiDAR datasets in several settings, which emphasize high-quality output maps with minimal computational requirements.
-OptMap is intended to run alongside any ROS1 or ROS2 LiDAR SLAM package, and open-source code (including a lightly modified popular open-source LiDAR SLAM algorithm \cite{chen2023direct}) is released for efficient testing and development\footnote{\url{https://github.com/vectr-ucla/optmap}}.
-Although OptMap is designed for LiDAR inputs, it could be adapted for other forms of geometric perception sensors given equivalent descriptors which compactly encode mutual information.
+Additionally, OptMap's utility is demonstrated for online change detection, where current and prior LiDAR maps are compared to identify objects that have appeared, disappeared, or moved.
+OptMap is well-suited for this task as it can generate arbitrarily dense submaps on demand, unlike keyframes or downsampled dense global maps whose size and adaptability is bounded by memory and compute constraints.
+OptMap is intended to run alongside any ROS1 or ROS2 LiDAR odometry package, and open-source code (including a lightly modified open-source LiDAR odometry algorithm \cite{chen2023direct}) is released for easy development\footnote{\url{https://github.com/vectr-ucla/optmap}}.
+OptMap could be adapted to other perception sensors given equivalent descriptors for mutual information.
 To summarize, the contributions are: \begin{itemize} \item \textbf{Continuous Exemplar-Based Clustering}.
-Novel submodular function which reduces input set bias and improves evaluation time by discarding redundant scans. \item \textbf{Dynamic Reordering}.
-Addresses sensitivity of streaming submodular algorithms to input order by approximating the marginal values of elements to ensure stream order prioritizes scans with high expected value. \item \textbf{Tight Solution Bounds and Parallel Map Loading}.
-Save optimization and total function time via tight \emph{a priori} optimal solution value bounds, and by loading maps on parallel threads before completing the optimization. \item \textbf{Ablation Studies}.
-Demonstrate OptMap's ability to find highly informative geometric maps.
-Studies demonstrate the efficacy of our novel reward function as well as the impact of dynamic reordering when compared with the baseline and multiple heuristic alternatives. \item \textbf{Open-Source Code}.
+Novel submodular function which quantifies informativeness without bias from oversampling and improves evaluation time. \item \textbf{Dynamic Reordering}.
+Addresses sensitivity of streaming submodular algorithms to input order by approximating the marginal values of elements to ensure stream order prioritizes scans with high expected value. \item \textbf{Tight \emph{A Priori} Solution Bounds}.
+Save time via tight \emph{a priori} optimal solution value bounds derived from the simple geometric relationships between descriptors. \item \textbf{Ablation Studies}.
+Studies demonstrate improvements due to the novel reward function, dynamic reordering, and tight initial bounds. \item \textbf{Open-Source Code}.
 Released ROS1 and ROS2 packages.
-OptMap is meant to be run alongside any LiDAR SLAM algorithm for quick testing and development. \end{itemize}
+OptMap is meant to be run alongside any LiDAR odometry algorithm for quick testing and development. \end{itemize}